huyennguyenthanh/Clinic-Management-Flask-App/README.md

 First, you need to have a database PostgreSQL (pdAdmin4)

-Read about databse design in file report.pdf
+Read about databse design in file report.pdf.
+You can find create-table-sql in file database.sql, and a simple data to test app.

-Note : in the report, we have a column in table histories called "note"
+Note : in the report, we have a column in table histories called "note".
 But in the source code, it is calles "disease_name".
 I'll update soon.

-You can find create-table-sql in file database.sql, and a simple data to test app.

 The trigger code is in file trigger.sql